 Choose the adoption option and help shut down puppy factories

-As the weather warms up, and the holiday season approaches, many families welcome a new puppy into their home.
-RSPCA South Australia urges people to choose the adoption option, and help shut down puppy factories.
+When welcoming a new puppy into your home, we urge you to choose the adoption option, and help shut down puppy factories.

 As shocking as it is, puppy factories (also known as puppy farms) still exist in Australia.
 In these facilities, puppies and their mothers are often kept in overcrowded and filthy conditions, and forced to eat, sleep, go to the toilet, and give birth all in one confined space.
 Puppy factories fail to meet dogs’ behavioural, social and/or physiological needs.